The first step to setting up remote control is to use the Setup/Remote-Control menu entry at the remote site.

 - The password.
 The control site must supply this password in order to initiate remote control.

 - The encryption key and certificate.
 The control site will confirm its copy of the remote’s public certificate file .

 The password is used by the remote WriteLog site to verify that the control site is allowed to connect.
 The public key is used in the other direction; to verify for the control site; When you type in an internet IP address at the control site, the public key is verified that is in fact connected to the remote site that assigned him the password.
 These two items together give each end cryptographic assurance that the other end is who they think.

 WriteLog ships with no encryption key and remote control disabled.
 The remote site must generate one using the Create New Encryption key button.
 That process requires no input, but can take several minutes.
-The file that is created must be copied to the control site to be used to login.
-Nor does WriteLog automate the copy.
+One of the files that is created, labeled public, must be copied to the control site to be used to login.
+WriteLog does not automate the copying process.
 You have to figure out a way to get the certificate and password to the control site.
 Use a USB key or a file transfer.
 Hint: if you use email, zip the .crt file into a zip file first!
-This is because email programs will do special, undesired handling of .crt files—like install them.
+This is because email programs will do special, undesired handling of .crt files—do not install them.
 Doing a new Create on the screen above of course disables all existing control sites until they replace their key with the new one.